The NINDS Office of Research Quality (ORQ) is dedicated to promoting:

 - High-quality scientific research

-As described in the 2021-2026 NINDS Strategic Plan, NINDS is dedicated to increasing attention to principles of good study design and transparent reporting.
+As described in the 2021-2026 NINDS Strategic Plan, NINDS is dedicated to increasing attention to principles of good study design and transparent reporting, which are integral to research quality.
 These principles are essential to enable the scientific community, as well as the community at large, to assess the value of scientific findings.
-Please visit the resources referenced below or contact us for more information.
+You may learn more about ORQ below or contact us for more information.

 Rigor Champions

-After NINDS workshops held in October 2018 and May 2022 on how to improve scientific practice, NINDS now calls for interested members of the scientific community to identify themselves as champions for scientific rigor and to share best practices.
-Please visit the Rigor Champions page for more information about how to get involved, including funding opportunities.
+NINDS calls for members of the scientific community to identify themselves as champions of scientific rigor and to share best practices.
+On our Rigor Champions page, you can learn more about what we are doing, including:

-NINDS has launched a new initiative to improve training in the principles of rigorous research.
-Companion funding opportunities are supporting the creation, evaluation, and dissemination of a user-friendly, adaptable, and openly accessible educational resource to promote awareness, understanding, and utilization of the principles of rigorous research.
-Visit the initiative webpage to learn more, including how to apply for future receipt dates.
+NINDS has launched an initiative to develop an educational resource on the principles of rigorous research.
+This resource will be user-friendly, adaptable, and openly accessible in order to promote awareness, understanding, and utilization of the principles of rigorous research.

 Shai Silberberg, Ph.D. | Director, Research Quality